nicholasbutlin/osm-auth/README.md

 ## Local HTTPS Certificates

-OAuth redirects to `https://localhost`, you need local TLS certificates so the embedded callback server can listen over HTTPS.
+If your `OSM_REDIRECT_URI` uses `https` (e.g. `https://localhost:8765/osm/callback`), the embedded callback server requires local TLS certificates.
-The code defaults to `certs/localhost.pem` and `certs/localhost-key.pem`.
+By default the code looks for `certs/localhost.pem` and `certs/localhost-key.pem` at the repo root.

-See `certs/readme.md` for details on how to generate these with `mkcert`.
+See `docs/local_certs.md` for instructions to generate dev certificates with mkcert and place them in the `certs/` directory.